david-oc-miller/event-sourcing-demo/README.md

 - Programming language: Java since that's the language I know best.
 - Events from server to browser: SSE
 - Events from browser to server: REST

+# Constraints

+- Support different event stores; no tight coupling to a particular implementation

 # Some tools that may be useful